denog/denog.github.io/de/meetings/denog17/sponsoring.md

 ## Reservations

-**Reservatiosn will be available at 2025-06-23 11:00 CEST for patron members**
+**Reservations will be available at 2025-06-23 11:00 CEST for patron members**

 <br/>